The Institute for Functional Medicine

 “alternative” or “integrative” medicine, creating a focus on prevention

-through nutrition, diet, and exercise; use of the latest laboratory testing,
+through nutrition, diet, and exercise; use of the latest laboratory

-combinations of chiropractic treatments, botanical medicines, supplements,
+and prescribed combinations of chiropractic treatments, botanical

-therapeutic diets, detoxification programs, neurofeedback therapy,
+medicines, supplements, therapeutic diets, detoxification programs,

-stress-management techniques amongst others.
+neurofeedback therapy, stress-management techniques amongst others.

 Dr. Jamieson assesses the patient’s fundamental

 careful history taking, physical examination, and laboratory testing.

 Environmental inputs – The

 air you breathe and the water you drink, the particular diet you eat, the